The History and Purpose of the National Guard

 By: Sarah Cowgill | June 22, 2020 | 415 Words

 From calls to supply extra protection on the southern border to dealing with civil unrest in U.S. cities, the National Guard has many roles in the nation today.
 The National Guard is a part of the U.S. military, mostly made up of reserve guardsmen who work part-time for the armed forces.
 It’s run by the Department of Defense, along with the Army and Air Force.
 As well as a national force, each state also has its own National Guard.

 It doesn’t happen often, but if the president of the United States believes an event is especially dangerous to the public, he or she can send in the National Guard.
-Until 2020, the Guard was called in by the president a total of 12 times after the 1952 Armed Forces Reserve Act was created.
-The law allows the president to make the decision with or without the support of a state’s governor.
-The National Guard has been called in at these times:
+The 1952 Armed Forces Reserve Act allows the president to make the decision with or without the support of a state’s governor.
+Here are some occasions the National Guard has been called in: